Needle

 Snakeman's realm remains virtually unchanged .... or has it?
 While the setting is identical to one of the large snake battles, the snake has a more robotic look in the beta!
 Also, the platform doesn't appear to be finished as it is still motionless at this point.

 The change in Topman's level is startling!
 Why they replaced this with his boring final level design I will never know.
-Of note is the fact that this part of the level was changed for the final release.
 It seems likely that it was somewhere in the beginning, but no part corresponds exactly to where MM is standing.
 In fact only one of those platforms Megaman is on is still present in the final release of the game!
+It looks a little flat, so maybe that's why it was changed.

 Sean Kelly notes: